eliottd7/DS210-fall24/README.md

 Then, I run a single DFS iteration on Node 49, and the relevant statistics are displayed.

-Finally, the program runs DFS iterations on 5 thousand random nodes, dumping the statistics to a file in the working directory called `mnm.csv`.
-This is slow.
+Finally, the program runs DFS iterations on 10 thousand random nodes, dumping the statistics to a file in the working directory called `mnm.csv`.
+This is slow, about 10 minutes.
 I did my best to make it faster.

 You can check on progress by running (on a Linux machine) `wc mnm.csv`; the first output number from wc is the number of lines in a file, which is out of 10k.